piskoviste/pisek/docs/task-parts/generator.md

     We don't recommend using this generator type for these reasons:

-    - It's **hard to debug**, as you don't know during generation of what input the bug occurs.
+    - It's **hard to debug**, as you don't know during the generation of what input the bug occurs.
-    - You need to write **your own management code** for which inputs to generate, how many times and what seeds to use.
+    - You need to write **your own management code** for which inputs to generate, how many times, and what seeds to use.

 ## Opendata-v1
 The generator is run: